BERT-as-a-Judge: A Robust Alternative to Lexical Methods for Efficient Reference-Based LLM Evaluation: Introduction

 \item To address this limitation, we introduce BERT-as-a-Judge, an encoder-driven approach for evaluating generative models in reference-based settings, leveraging the strength of bidirectional attention for text classification (\autoref{fig:figure_1}).
 We show that BERT-as-a-Judge consistently outperforms lexical evaluation and even surpasses LLM-as-a-Judge under comparable inference conditions (\autoref{sec:encoder_based_evaluation}).

-\item We provide detailed insights into BERT-as-a-Judge's performance through an extensive set of experiments, offering practical guidance for downstream applications (\autoref{sec:xp_analysis}).
-Additionally, we release the packaged code\footnote{\url{https://github.com/artefactory/Bert-as-a-Judge}} along with the full set of generated and annotated data, covering outputs from 36 models across 15 tasks, and open-source all post fine-tuning checkpoints used in our experiments.\footnote{\url{https://hf.co/collections/artefactory/bert-as-a-judge}} \end{itemize}
+\item We provide detailed insights into BERT-as-a-Judge’s performance through an extensive set of experiments, offering practical guidance for downstream applications (\autoref{sec:xp_analysis}).
+Additionally, we release the packaged code\footnote{\url{https://github.com/artefactory/Bert-as-a-Judge}} along with the full set of generated and annotated data, covering outputs from 36 models across 15 tasks, and open-source all fine-tuned checkpoints used in our experiments.\footnote{\url{https://hf.co/collections/artefactory/bert-as-a-judge}} \end{itemize}